TomCarlson-NTAC/ndr-tests/ndr-test.md

  These types represent lists of values, each of which has a known meaning beyond the text representation.
 These values may be meaningful text or may be a string of alphanumeric identifiers that represent abbreviations for literals.

  Many code simple types are composed of `xs:enumeration` values.
-Code simple types may also be constructed using the _<a target="_blank" href="https://reference.niem.gov/niem/specification/code-lists/4.0/niem-code-lists-4.0.html">NIEM Code Lists Specification</a>_        [Code Lists](#Appendix-A-References), which supports code lists defined using a variety of methods, including CSV spreadsheets.
+Code simple types may also be constructed using the _[NIEM Code Lists Specification](https://reference.niem.gov/niem/specification/code-lists/4.0/niem-code-lists-4.0.html)_        [Code Lists](#Appendix-A-References), which supports code lists defined using a variety of methods, including CSV spreadsheets.

 ##### Rule 11-8.
 Name of a code simple type ends in <q>CodeSimpleType</q>